When a sentence is written, it can either be written in active voice or passive voice.

 In order to recognize that a sentence is in passive voice, watch out for these keywords:

-In order to change passive voice to active voice, you need to recognize what the subject of the sentence is and then rewrite the sentence so the subject is before the object.
+In order to change passive voice to active voice, you need to recognize what the subject of the sentence is and then rewrite the sentence so the subject is performing the action.

 Extensive training on the new safety procedures was required to be attended by the maintenance staff.